zerocracy/zerocracy.github.io/pages/policy.md

 <a name="42" href="#42">§42</a>
 "QA Rules."
-The quality of a job is `good' if all of the following requirements are met:
+The quality of a job is "good" if all of the following requirements are met:

   * The formatting of a job description, as well as all messages inside it, follows [Github Markdown](https://help.github.com/articles/github-flavored-markdown/) style.